 Disc pain treatment

-If your physician has already diagnosed you with a bulging disc, herniated disc, thinning disc or another disc problem, there are many treatment options available.
+If your doctor has diagnosed you with a bulging disc, herniated disc, thinning disc or another disc problem as the source of your pain and other symptoms, there are many treatment options available.

 The treatment you choose will depend on the location of your damaged disc, the severity of your symptoms and the length of time you’ve been experiencing symptoms.
 The treatments available to you may also depend on your age, activity level and whether or not your symptoms have worsened over time.

 Treatment for painful disc problems typically starts with nonsurgical or conservative options.
-If conservative treatments don’t work, your physician may recommend a more aggressive approach.
+If conservative treatments don’t work, your doctor may recommend more involved treatment.

 Conservative treatment options

 Options for nonsurgical disc pain treatment may include:

 - Rest.
 At first, try avoiding any activities or movements that make your disc pain symptoms worse.
 By resting, you’ll be giving your spine time to heal on its own if possible.

 - Physical therapy.
 While rest is important, it’s also important to perform exercises that strengthen and stabilize the spine without worsening disc pain.
 Your doctor or physical therapist should always approve physical therapy exercises before you begin.
 Trying new exercises on your own could make your condition worse.

 - Hot and cold therapy.
 Ice and heat are used to relax the muscles and reduce swelling and inflammation around the spinal nerves.